CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 ## Encryption Key Requirements

 A valid {{% ctx %}} encryption key must be procured from {{% ctx %}}.
-The encryption key is a 32 byte hash which will be used when configuring the installation scripts and the Gateway installation.
-The encryption key is needed when installing the Application server and Web Application server and it should ****NEEDED Generating key info****.
+The encryption key is a 32 byte hash which will be added to the Application Server and the Web Application Server.
+This will be used by the Cortex Encryptor to encrypt values to [CORTEX Encrypted][].

+On the Application Server to be used for installation, copy the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` artefacts to a folder on it.

+To get an encryption key take the following steps:

+1. Extract the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` file to a folder with the same name.
+1. Open a Windows PowerShell (x64) window as administrator.
+1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - Generate Encryption Key` folder using the following command, modifying the path as necessary:

+    ```powershell
+    cd "C:\Install\Cortex Innovation {{< version >}} - Generate Encryption Key"
+    ```

+1. Run the `Cortex.Encryption.KeyGeneration.exe` script using the following command, modifying the argument value to contain the NETBIOS names or fully qualified domain names of the Application Server and Web Application Server:

+    ```powershell
+    .\Cortex.Encryption.KeyGeneration.exe "app-server, webapp-server"
+    ```

+1. A message will indicate that the script has completed successfully.
+{{< alert type="note" title="Note" >}}For security reasons the outputted `Encryption Key` should be backed up.{{< /alert >}}

 To get an encryption key take the following steps: